20 Tips for School Social Media

 All platforms ask for the same general basic information: your school’s name, address, phone number, a brief description, logo, and so on.

-• Make sure this information is accurate and identical across all platforms.
+- Make sure all information about your school is accurate and identical across all platforms.
 Using different logos can confuse families on whether they’re looking at the right page.

-• If you have a different phone number on your Facebook page versus on your school’s website, a parent may not know which number is best to call.
+- If you have a different phone number on your Facebook page versus on your school’s website, a parent may not know which number is best to call.
+School communication is already hard enough — don’t unintentionally give off the impression your school will be difficult to reach if they enroll with you!

 4. Choose Your Primary Social Media Platforms for Your School